-But the difference is actually quite important: heat pumps and air conditioning take that thick warm air and turn it into cold; whereas fans just move the warm air around.
-The changing speed of the air makes people feel cooler, but usually only work to lower the temperature by about 3C.
+But the difference is actually quite important: heat pumps / air conditioning take that thick warm air and turn it into cold; whereas fans just move the warm air around.
+The changing speed of the air makes people feel cooler, but don’t allow you to change the actual temperature of the room.

 Tips for Keeping Your Home Cool in Summer